-- A. A prize must be awarded in cash, merchandise, a certificate for merchandise, a certificate for services, or real property as indicated on the raffle ticket.
-"Value" means the dollar amount of the cash prize, the fair market value for merchandise, the fair market value for certificates for service.
-For real property prizes, "value" means the assessed tax value or the actual cost paid by the organization.
-For purposes of subpart 6, the organization must use the actual cost paid by the organization for the merchandise, certificates for merchandise, certificates for services, or real property prizes.
-A merchandise or service prize may include a certificate for merchandise or a certificate for services provided that the certificate for merchandise or services contains the following information: - (1) a complete description of the merchandise or services to be redeemed by the certificate; - (2) the name of the vendor from whom the merchandise or services must be redeemed; - (3) the value of the merchandise or services described on the certificate; and - (4) a statement expressly prohibiting the substitution of cash or another type of merchandise or services for the merchandise or services described on the certificate. - B. All merchandise and service prizes must be accounted for in a format prescribed by the board.
+- B. "Value" means the dollar amount of the cash prize, the fair market value for merchandise, the fair market value for certificates for merchandise, and the fair market value for certificates for service.
+For real property prizes, "value" means the assessed tax value.
+For purposes of this part, cash means currency, coins, and negotiable instruments. - C. For reporting purposes, the organization must use the actual cost it paid for the merchandise, certificates for merchandise, certificates for services, or real property prizes. - D. A merchandise or service prize may include a certificate for merchandise or a certificate for services provided that the certificate contains the following information: - (1) a complete description, including the value, of the merchandise or services to be redeemed by the certificate; - (2) the name of the vendor from whom the merchandise or services must be redeemed; and - (3) a statement expressly prohibiting the substitution of cash or another type of merchandise or services for the merchandise or services described on the certificate. - E. All merchandise and service prizes must be accounted for in a format prescribed by the board.
 For all merchandise and service prizes, the organization must maintain documentation on how the fair market value was determined.
-The fair market value of a merchandise or service prize must not be established at an amount less than the organization paid for the merchandise or service prize. - C. Merchandise or service prizes purchased by the organization at a discount and any merchandise or service prizes donated to an organization shall be valued at their fair market value and shall be included in the determination of compliance with Minnesota Statutes, section 349.211.
-Real property prizes shall be valued at their assessed tax value and shall be included in the determination of compliance with Minnesota Statutes, section 349.211. - D. An organization conducting raffles in which any merchandise, service, or real property prizes are awarded shall have paid for in full or otherwise become the owner without lien or interest of others of all the merchandise, services, or real property prior to the time when the winners of the prizes are determined.
-An organization conducting raffles in which any merchandise or service prizes are awarded is responsible for insuring that the merchandise or service prize is delivered to the winner of the prize. - Subp.
-3. Raffle ticket requirements.
-The following items are raffle ticket requirements:
+The fair market value of a merchandise or service prize must not be established at an amount less than the organization paid for the merchandise or service prize.